The Pocol Military Memorial

 The Pocol military shrine in Cortina

 Once you have visited the forecourt, head to the entrance to the sanctuary, bordered by two pieces of artillery.
 Crossing the main door, you will see a very austere environment, in line with the spirit of the place.
-In the crypt in the center of the tower there is a large gravestone, depicting the Dead Infantryman.
-Inside the gravestone rests in peace the remains of General Antonio Cantore and Lieutenant Francesco Barbieri, while the remains of the other fallen are collected in niches arranged along the internal walls of the corridors.
+In the crypt in the center of the tower, there is a large gravestone depicting the dead infantryman.
+Inside the gravestone rest in peace the remains of General Antonio Cantore and Lieutenant Francesco Barbieri, while the remains of the other fallen are collected in niches arranged along the internal walls of the corridors.

 The tombstones inside the sanctuary in Cortina